-From the Winged Liberty design on the obverse side to the Mexican Coat of Arms on the reverse side of the coin, you can’t help feeling the national pride that radiates from this coin.
-The 2016 1 oz Mexican Silver Libertad Coin is a coin that celebrates Mexico.
+The 2017 1 oz Mexican Silver Libertad Coin exudes national pride.
+From the Winged Liberty design on the obverse to Mexico’s Coat of Arms on the reverse, you can’t help feeling the pride that the Mexican Mint has for their country.
 This masterfully designed coin looks gorgeous in .999 fine silver.

 - Made of 1 Troy oz. of .999 pure silver